 In this section, the simulations performed to find the optimal size of the NEDA detector unit are described.
 Two different types of liquid scintillators, the standard proton-based BC501A and the deuterated liquid BC537, were simulated and compared.
 This work has been published in [5] and the main results are given here.
-In Ref.[5], the studied neutron energy range was 1 MeV to 10 MeV, 180 which is typical for fusion-evaporation reactions.
+In Ref.[5], the studied neutron energy range was 1 MeV to 10 MeV, which is typical for fusion-evaporation reactions.
 An extension of the results and conclusions from that paper to be valid up to 20 MeV, which is the maximum neutron energy considered in this TDR, can safely me made.

-The GEANT4 framework [6] was the selected tool for the simulations, due to its flexibility and the 184 possibilities to include a large number of different materials and detector shapes.
-NEDA will be 185 used together with other detector arrays, in particular with AGATA, for which a $\operatorname{GEANT4}$ model exists [7].
-The simulations that are presented here were performed using the AGATA simulation 187 code [7], which is based on Geant and which greatly facilities combining different devices in one 188 simulation.
-189
+The GEANT4 framework [6] was the selected tool for the simulations, due to its flexibility and the possibilities to include a large number of different materials and detector shapes.
+NEDA will be used together with other detector arrays, in particular with AGATA, for which a GEANT4 model exists [7].
+The simulations that are presented here were performed using the AGATA simulation code [7], which is based on GEANT4 and which greatly facilities combining different devices in one simulation.

-Experimentally, neutron detectors count (register) neutrons (or γ rays) if the amplitude of the signal 190 from the PMT exceeds a certain level.
-The time of the detection is determined using for example 191 a constant fraction discriminator (CFD).
-A similar procedure was applied in the simulation taking 192 into account that each neutron usually interacts many times in the detector volume.
-In order to 193 reproduce the experimental situation as close as possible, the interactions were first sorted timewise, 194 then summed up incrementally.
-The "detection" time of the signal produced is defined as the time 195 when the light produced in the detector exceeds the assumed threshold.
-In the following discussion, 196 the term significant interaction, which refers to a series of interactions leading to a signal above 197 threshold, is used.
+Experimentally, neutron detectors count (register) neutrons (or γ rays) if the amplitude of the signal 178 from the PMT exceeds a certain level.
+The time of the detection is determined using for example 179 a constant fraction discriminator (CFD).
+A similar procedure was applied in the simulation taking 180 into account that each neutron usually interacts many times in the detector volume.
+In order to 181 reproduce the experimental situation as close as possible, the interactions were first sorted timewise, 182 then summed up incrementally.
+The "detection" time of the signal produced is defined as the time 183 when the light produced in the detector exceeds the assumed threshold.
+In the following discussion, 184 the term significant interaction, which refers to a series of interactions leading to a signal above 185 threshold, is used.
 A threshold of 50 keVee is assumed for the calculations presented in this work.
-198
+186

-Optimum Length of the Detector 4.1 199
+187 4.1 Optimum Length of the Detector

-In the attempt to find an optimum size of the NEDA detector modules, a systematic study was 200 performed to determine the length of the scintillator detector that is needed in order to register a significant interaction.
-202 efficiency was analysed as a function of the length of the cylinder.
-The efficiency to detect a neutron, was defined as $\epsilon{\rm n} = N{\rm detected}/N{\rm emitted}$, where $N{\rm emitted}$ and $N{\rm detected}$ are the number of neutrons which were emitted and which created a significant interaction, respectively.
+In the attempt to find an optimum size of the NEDA detector modules, a systematic study was performed to determine the length of the scintillator detector that is needed in order to register a significant interaction.

+A pencil beam of monochromatic neutrons was shot into a scintillator cylinder with a 50 cm diameter and variable length.
+No detector walls were included in this simulation and the neutron detection efficiency was analysed as a function of the length of the cylinder.
+The efficiency to detect a neutron, was defined as $\epsilon_n = N{detected}/N{emitted}$, where $N{emitted}$ and $N{detected}$ are the number of neutrons which were emitted and which created a significant interaction, respectively.
 The diameter was deliberately chosen to be rather large (50 cm), so that the detection probability depended only on the cylinder length and was not influenced by a limitation of the diameter.
 The results of this study are presented in Figure 1.